SEA Games 2021 Cancelled if Vietnam cant decide by October warns SEA Games Federation

 Its experience of successfully hosting the 22nd SEA Games in 2003, the 2009 Asian Indoor Games, and many other major international sporting events.
 Hanoi was a more qualified candidate city, the government said.

 The 31st edition of the SEA Games.
-It competed biennially among 11 countries in Southeast Asia And had been scheduled to take place in Cambodia before Phnom Penh asked to postpone the hosting until the subsequent Games in 2023.
+It competed biennially among 11 countries in Southeast Asia and was scheduled in Cambodia before Phnom Penh asked to postpone the hosting until the subsequent Games in 2023.

 The SEA Games Federation (SEAGF) therefore asked Vietnam.
 The designated host for the 2023 SEA Games, to swap places with Cambodia.